Priest hunter: England

 Elizabeth I reinstated the Protestant Bible and English Mass, yet for a number of years, she refrained from persecuting Catholics.
-After the Rising of the North of 1569 and the papal bull Regnans in Excelsis (1570), plus the threat of invasion by Catholic France or Spain assisted by English Catholics led the Crown to adopt ever-increasing repressive measures.
+After the Rising of the North of 1569 and the papal bull Regnans in Excelsis (1570), plus the threat of invasion by Catholic France or Spain assisted by English Catholics, the Crown was led to adopt ever-increasing repressive measures.

-An act of 1571 (13 Eliz. c.
-2) not only forbade the publishing of any documents from the Pope, but also the importation and distribution of crosses, beads, pictures, and tokens called "Agnus Dei" (a Lamb of God sealed upon a piece of wax from the Paschal candle blessed by the Pope).
+The Bulls, etc., from Rome Act 1571 not only forbade the publishing of any documents from the Pope, but also the importation and distribution of crosses, beads, pictures, and tokens called "Agnus Dei" (a Lamb of God sealed upon a piece of wax from the Paschal candle blessed by the Pope).
 From the 1570s missionary priests from continental seminaries came to England secretly.
 In the autumn of 1577, Queen Elizabeth's Principal Secretary, Francis Walsingham canvassed the Anglican bishops for a list of recusants in their dioceses and how much each was worth.
 Cuthbert Mayne (1544–1577) was the first English Catholic "seminary priest" to be executed under the laws of Elizabeth I.

-The Religion Act 1580 (23 Eliz.1 c.
-1) fined and imprisoned those who celebrated the Mass or attended a Mass.
-The Jesuits, etc. Act 1584 (27 Eliz.1, c.
-2) commanded all Catholic priests to leave the country in forty days or be punished for high treason unless, within the 40 days, they swore an oath to obey the Queen.
-Those who harboured them, and all those who knew of their presence and failed to inform the authorities would be fined and imprisoned for felony.
+The Religion Act 1580 fined and imprisoned those who celebrated the Mass or attended a Mass.
+The Jesuits, etc. Act 1584 commanded all Catholic priests to leave the country in forty days or be punished for high treason unless, within the 40 days, they swore an oath to obey the Queen.
+Those who harboured them, and all those who knew of their presence and failed to inform the authorities, would be fined and imprisoned for felony.
 It also provided an incentive to informers by according them one-third of any forfeitures.

-This was followed by another in 1585 (27 Eliz. c.
-2) that declared that anyone ordained a priest outside the Queen's dominions who then came into the country was deemed a traitor, and anyone harbouring them, a felon.
-Nicholas Woodfen (Devereux) and Edward Stransham, who had both studied at the English College, Douai were executed at Tyburn on 21 January 1586.
+This Act was followed by another, the Jesuits, etc. Act 1584, which declared that anyone ordained a priest outside the Queen's dominions who then came into the country was deemed a traitor, and anyone harbouring them, a felon.
+Nicholas Woodfen (Devereux) and Edward Stransham, who had both studied at the English College, Douai, were executed at Tyburn on 21 January 1586.

 One of the most infamous priest hunters of Elizabeth's reign was Sir Richard Topcliffe, who delighted in personally torturing and playing mind games with the priests whom he apprehended.
-Described by Father John Gerard as "old and hoary and a veteran in evil," Topcliffe ultimately fell from favour with the Queen and was imprisoned very soon after his role in the arrest, trial, and execution of the underground priest and secret poet, Fr.
+Described by Father John Gerard as "old and hoary and a veteran in evil", Topcliffe ultimately fell from favour with the Queen and was imprisoned very soon after his role in the arrest, trial, and execution of the underground priest and secret poet, Fr.
 Robert Southwell, S.J.